 Read the Cervarix (human papillomavirus bivalent vaccine) Side Effects Center for a complete guide to possible side effects

-PRECAUTIONS: Before receiving this medication, tell your doctor or pharmacist if you are allergic to it; or to latex; or to other vaccines; or if you have any other allergies.
-This product may contain inactive ingredients, which can cause allergic reactions or other problems.
+PRECAUTIONS: Before receiving this vaccine, tell your health care professional if you are allergic to it; or to other vaccines; or if you have any other allergies.
+This product may contain inactive ingredients (such as latex found in the packaging of some products), which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 This vaccine is not recommended for use during pregnancy.
 Consult your doctor for more details.

 It is unknown if this vaccine passes into breast milk.
 Consult your doctor before breast-feeding.

 Cervarix - User Reviews